VincentK1991/VincentK1991.github.io/_posts/2020-5-27-Bayesian-regression-tutorial.md

     <font size="2"><b>Figure 6.</b> regression control for pipe confound </font>
 </p>

-Or if you want to model the causal process how x1 generate x2 and x2 generate y, you can do a chain of bayesian regressions. like this.
+Another way to do it is to think about generating process.
+You want to model the causal process how x1 generate x2 and x2 generate y.
+What you'd want is to do a chain of bayesian regressions. like this.

 ![Figure 7]({{ site.baseurl }}/images/pymc3tutorial/graph_the_pipe.png "plate_notation")
 <p align="center">